Back to All Events

 Will the contents of the capsule be displayed?

 Yes!
-The Galion History Center plans to document and share many of the items discovered in the capsule.
-Some materials may also become part of future exhibits.
+The Galion History Center will share many of the items discovered in the capsule.
+Some materials may also become part of future exhibits at the Galion History Museum

 Where can I find updates?